navsin-code/PreSynthDepth-AI/README.md

 - feature_extractor.py: Extracts features (Fan-In, Op Count, etc.) from Verilog (.v) files.
 - train_model.py: Trains a Random Forest model on a dataset, calculates MSE, and saves the model.
 - predict_depth.py: Uses the trained model to predict logic depth for a given Verilog module’s features.
+- diagrams.py:Visual representation of difference in depth calculated by AI module and calculated manually
 - combined_dataset.csv: Dataset of 56 Verilog modules with features and depths 0–3 (optional, for training).
 - README.md: This file.